 When I finally managed to get out, my body looked so deformed like it had the shape of a frog.
 They carefully put me into a car and took me to a hospital.
 I was in a lot of pain, but while looking at the clock, my only concern was being late to the birthday party, where I promised to go.
 I had no idea what that accident really meant.

 I remember that when my parents saw me at the hospital, I just smiled at them and thought that everything was going to be just fine.
 After all, I had experienced many falls and accidents before.
 Why it should have been any different from the previous times?

-After the initial diagnosis I was transported to a more advanced hospital in Tallinn.
-There I immediately underwent a stomach surgery, which put my organs back in the right place, and later had a spinal surgery for my completely shattered L3 disc.
+After the initial diagnosis, I was transported to a more advanced hospital in Tallinn.
+There I immediately underwent abdominal surgery which put my organs back in the right place and later had spinal surgery for my completely shattered L3 disc.
 I also had a lot of broken ribs and two broken legs, but these were my lightest injuries.

 The doctors told my parents that I would probably never walk again and maybe even stay bedridden.
 My parents were obviously very shocked to hear this, but I was completely unaware of these things and just wanted to sleep and rest at that point.

 This was the day I’ll never forget.
 It changed my whole life completely.
 But I would’ve never imagined how it was going to continue from that moment forward.
-In my mind I was just temporarily visiting the hospital until I would continue my life like I had always done.
+In my mind, I was just temporarily visiting the hospital until I would continue my life as I had always done.